-"loss of memory," 1786 (as a Greek word in English from 1670s), Modern Latin, coined from Greek amnesia "forgetfulness," from a- "not" (see a- (3)) + mnesi- "remembering" (found only in compounds), from stem of mnasthai "to recall, remember," related to mnemnon "mindful," mneme "memory;" from PIE root *men- (1) "to think."
-The usual word in Greek was amnestia, but this had a specialized sense of "forgetfulness of wrong" (see amnesty).
+"loss of memory," 1786 (as a Greek word in English from 1670s), Modern Latin, from Greek amnesia "forgetfulness," from a- "not" (see a- (3)) + mnesi- "remembering" (found only in compounds), from stem of mnasthai "to recall, remember," which is related to mnemnon "mindful," mneme "memory" (from PIE root *men- (1) "to think").
+The usual compound in Greek was amnestia, but this had a specialized sense of "forgetfulness of wrong" (see amnesty).

 <a href="https://www.etymonline.com/word/hypermnesia">Etymology of hypermnesia by etymonline</a>

 Harper, D. (n.d.).
 Etymology of hypermnesia.
 Online Etymology Dictionary.
 Retrieved $(datetime), from https://www.etymonline.com/word/hypermnesia